joshchernoff/cluster_example/README.md

 # ClusterExample

-This is a basic exmaple of using Docker to build mix releases and spin nodes.
+This is a basic example of using Docker to build mix releases and spin nodes.

 In this case its two known nodes app@foo.dev and app@bar.dev.